turingschool/mod-0-curriculum/session4/session4-fe-new.md

 ## Code Annotations

-Being a developer requires more than just writing code.
-Most of the job is actually reading others code and building on top of it.
+Being a developer involves more than just writing code.
+A big part of the job is actually reading other peoples code and then adding to it or modifying it.
 In order to do so, you’ll need to build your skills around:

 - Reading other people’s code
 - Annotation (adding your notes) to code other people have written
-- Articulating (speaking about) code that isn’t yours
+- Articulating (speaking about) what a line of code is doing, using precise technical vocabulary
+- Asking questions (to yourself or others) to make sense of new code

 Annotating code is a great way to understand how code works and dive into code that you yourself did not write.
 One strategy to annotating code is to write comments directly in the code you are trying to decipher.

-Most text editors, like Atom, allow you to add comments in your code.
-You can highlight a selection and use `cmd + /` to turn your text into a comment.
-Conversely, you can start any line with `//` for JavaScript to indicate a comment.
+Text editors, like Atom, allow you to add comments in your code.
+You can highlight a selection and use `cmd + /` to turn that text into a comment.
+You can also start any line with `//` and that entire line will be treated as a comment.
 You should see your syntax highlighting change to a different color when code has been commented out!

 Annotation Example:
 ```javascript